 Have you’ve ever had situations where high profile clients become a problem because of their attitudes or expectations?
 Or even because of improper mic technique?

 Most high profile clients at that level have good mic technique.
 I don’t have to say much to people like that.
 Someone has already done that earlier in their career.
 But it comes down to how you present yourself.
 It’s my job to let the artist know that I know what I’m doing and that they don’t need to worry about what happens on the other side of the booth.
 As an example, early last year I was working with Akon, who I’d never worked with before.
 Because he was on a tight schedule, he said “As long as the engineer can keep up, I’m good to go “.
 So people at that level are pretty easy to work with.

 Have you ever been involved in a session where artists bring in their own microphone to record with?

-I've never worked with a client that brought their own mic, though I have had clients called ahead of time and requested certain mics.
-For instance, when I did the "Love Me" record, I didn't know Drake was coming.
-I thought it was only a Future session.
-But then I found out that he was coming and his team had called in to say that he like to record with certain mics, and asked us if we could set one up.
+I’ve never worked with a client that brought their own mic, though I have had clients called ahead of time and request certain mics.
+For instance, when I did the “Love Me” record, I didn’t know Drake was coming.
+I thought it was only a Future session, until his team called in to say he was coming.
+They also said that he like to record with certain mics, and asked us if we could set one up.

 Well this has been fun.
 Thanks for the chat Jeff!
 Can you tell me a bit about what you’re currently working on before we part?

 Most of this year has been with Chef Tone and an artist called Maejor Ali, formerly known as Bei Maejor.
-I've know him sine he was in high school, though I'm a bit older than him .
-He's signed to Def Jam through Justin Biebers label.
+I’ve know him since he was in high school, though I’m a bit older than him.
+He’s signed to Def Jam through Justin Biebers label.
 We have his new single coming out soon.
 Chef and I also worked on a new artist from Atlantic Records called Kendall.
-I can't wait for people to hear that music.
+I can’t wait for people to hear that music.